-A student who has been academically dismissed after probation and has a grade point average above a 1.7 may petition for eligibility to continue on probation, petition for readmission, or may petition for both.
-A petition for eligibility to continue on probation requests that the academically dismissed law student be allowed to continue his or her law school education while on academic probation for another semester.
-A petition for re-admission requests that the academically dismissed law student be allowed to begin his or her law school education again as a 1L.
+A student who has been academically dismissed after probation and has a grade point average above a 2.0 may petition for eligibility to continue on probation, petition for readmission, or may petition for both.
+A petition for eligibility to continue on probation requests that the academically dismissed law student be allowed to continue their law school education while on academic probation for another semester.
+A petition for re-admission requests that the academically dismissed law student be allowed to begin their law school education again as a 1L.